Tis u Blatna

 Tis u Blatna (Tiss bei Pladen) is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Tis u Blatna lies approximately 38 km north of Plzeň and 77 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Balková and Kračín are administrative parts of Tis u Blatna.
+Tis u Blatna consists of three municipal parts (in brackets population according to the 2021 census):